|

 objectivity.

-Writers tended to use the two modes on different occasions.
+Writers often used the two modes on different occasions.

 |